Stross

 The geographical distribution of the name Stross today

 You won’t find hundreds of thousands of Stross in France, that’s for sure.
 This name remains rather typical of the anglophone world, with a strong presence especially in Scotland, England, and a bit in the United States, where families emigrated.
-In France, it is almost absent, except perhaps among a few recent families coming from England or Scotland.
+In France, it is practically absent, except perhaps among a few recent families coming from England or Scotland.

 Variants and related forms of the name Stross